ertulsky/io/about.md

 <h4>A little bit about myself</h4>

 a passionate adventurer who finds joy in exploring new cultures and challenging myself through travel.
-My journeys have taken me across Europe, where I've cherished visits to close relatives in the Netherlands, lived briefly in Italy, and ventured through Spain, France, Switzerland, Denmark, England, Czechia, Belgium, Scotland, and Luxembourg.
+My journeys have taken me across Europe, where I've cherished visits to close relatives in the Netherlands, lived briefly in Italy, and ventured through various European countries.
 These experiences have enriched my perspective on a global scale.

 Beyond Europe, I've been fortunate to explore diverse landscapes and cultures in Peru, Costa Rica, Curacao and Aruba, Puerto Rico, Mexico, and Israel.
 Each destination has left an indelible mark, fostering my appreciation for cultural diversity and personal growth.